 Not sure how to create a PDF from Word?
 Creating PDFs.

-Online: Portfolios should be uploaded at pratt.slideroom.com.
-This is the easiest, fastest, and least expensive way to submit your work, and it is our preferred method.
+How to Submit Your Portfolio.
+Visual portfolios must be uploaded at pratt.slideroom.com.
+This is the easiest, fastest, and least expensive way to submit your work, and it is required.
 You will be able to edit it online until you press the "submit" button, and you will receive immediate confirmation that we received your work.
 You may submit up to January 31, but we prefer that all documents are submitted as close to the application deadline as possible.

 The Visual Portfolio

 The most frequent question we receive is what should be included in the portfolio.
-Here are a few questions to think about as you edit your work for submission to Pratt Institute.
+Here are a few things to think about as you edit your work for submission to Pratt Institute.

 Am I meeting the requirements asked for in the application?